renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 ## How to install and use docker-debug-push script

-In order to be aware of the impact of this problem, we have created a wrapper script which reports slow docker pushes to our internal monitoring system.
+In order to be aware of the docker push performance, we have created a wrapper script which reports docker pushes durations to our internal monitoring system.

 To start reporting slow docker pushes in your CI/CD pipeline please do the following steps: